NREL/EnergyPlus/design/FY2017/VS-Coil-Gaps.md

     - HVACUnitaryBypassVAV.cc ( change over bypass packaged systems )
     - DesiccantDehumidifiers.cc ( desiccant system with coordinated control and desuperheater regen heat options from upstream DX coil)

 Create test files using AirLoopHVAC:UnitarySystem with setpoint-based control that run Coil:Cooling:DX:VariableSpeed and Coil:Heating:DX:VariableSpeed and fix any problems.
-Create variations using Coil:Heating:Desuperheater and CoilSystem:Cooling:DX:HeatExchangerAssisted and fix any problems.
+Create variations using Coil:Heating:Desuperheater and CoilSystem:Cooling:DX:HeatExchangerAssisted and fix any problems found related to using VS coil models in HeatRecovery.cc and HVACUnitarySystem.cc.

 ## Testing/Validation/Data Sources ##